Next Steps for First Time Students

 Review your College Financing Plan

-The College Financing Plan is a standardized student aid award letter designed by the Department of Education.
+The College Financing Plan is a standardized financial aid notification designed by the Department of Education.
 It is a snapshot of your personal aid package, intended to provide prospective students with a consistent way to view costs and aid between universities.
 Since the Financing Plan is a standardized form and only contains cost and aid estimates, we recommend that you review your Student Aid Summary for additional information.
 Once you schedule your courses for the upcoming semester, the costs and aid displayed on your Student Aid Summary will update accordingly.

 Grant Your Parent/Guardian Delegated Access